hrldcpr/pcollections/CHANGING.md

 Finally, increment the version in build.gradle and add back -SNAPSHOT, and commit.

 Finally finally, once the new version is available in Maven Central (takes a few hours), update the version in the Maven and Gradle snippets in the README and update CHANGELOG.md.

+…also, if you want to run the benchmarks:
+(They're a bit janky and take forever, but you can always add your own and comment out the ones you don't want to run.)
+- `./gradlew --stop; rm -fr build/ && ./gradlew jmh` (Stopping the daemon and deleting build/ fixes issues when you're changing or commenting out benchmarks.)